miketeachestech/hsc-software-engineering-resources/Practice Questions/3. Software Automation/4_IMPACT_OF_ML_AND_AI_ANS.md

 ## **Multiple Choice Questions**

 **1.** *(1 mark)*
-- Correct Answer: **B) By using AI-powered robots to perform dangerous tasks**
+- Correct Answer: **D) By using AI-powered robots to perform dangerous tasks**
 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) By providing AI-powered accessibility tools such as speech-to-text and prosthetics**
+- Correct Answer: **D) By providing AI-powered accessibility tools such as speech-to-text and prosthetics**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) Because biased data can lead to unfair or inaccurate outcomes**
+- Correct Answer: **C) Because biased data can lead to unfair or inaccurate outcomes**
 - **1 mark** awarded for correctly selecting the answer.

 ---